remix-run/remix/docs/guides/single-fetch.md

 If you are currently returning `Response` instances from your loaders (i.e., `json`/`defer`) then you shouldn't _need_ to make many changes to your app code to take advantage of Single Fetch.

-However, to better prepare your upgrade to [React Router v7][merging-remix-and-rr] in the future.
-We recommend that you start making the following changes on a route-by-route basis, as it's easier to validate changes to things like headers and data types.
+However, to better prepare your upgrade to [React Router v7][merging-remix-and-rr] in the future, we recommend that you start making the following changes on a route-by-route basis, as that is the easiest way to validate that updating the headers and data types doesn't break anything.

 ### Type Inference